 What Families AskWhat It Means in Real Life

-What can a pooled special needs trust pay for?Approved expenses that support daily living and quality of life, with spending reviewed by the managing organization.
+What can a pooled special needs trust pay forApproved expenses that support daily life, reviewed before funds are released.

 Visit this guide on special needs trust spending rules to learn what expenses are allowed and how to protect benefits.